 Editor’s note: We’ll be sure to update this list of the best Galaxy S21 Ultra cases as new options launch, so check back regularly.

 Ringke Air Galaxy S21 Ultra case

 The Ringke Air is a great way to keep your protection as simple as possible.
 It’s a flexible TPU option, and it employs a microdot matrix on the back panel to prevent the rainbow effect.
 Ringke’s Air case for the Galaxy S21 Ultra offers solid protection against scratches, and a pair of Quik Catch holes allows you to add a lanyard for hands-free carrying.
 It may not be the best case for drops, but the raised bezels should help in a pinch.

 See also: The best Ringke cases you can buy

 Spigen Ultra Hybrid

 Spigen is a top name in the case game, and the Ultra Hybrid is one of our favorite models for any device.
 It does a great job at protecting the Galaxy S21 Ultra, and you can grab the case with either a clear bumper or a matte black option.
-Either way, the entire polycarbonate back panel is crystal clear so you can show off your phone’s finish.
-The case provides raised protection for all buttons, but it’s thin enough to allow for wireless charging.
+Either way, the entire polycarbonate back panel is crystal clear so that you can show off your phone’s finish.
+The case provides raised protection for all buttons, but it’s thin enough to allow wireless charging.

 See also: Spigen cases: A buyer’s guide